Don Bosco's Mysterious Dog

 I believe in my guardian angel.
-If you asked me to draw a picture of him, he would probably appear typically angelic: white garment, magnificent wings, and a noble visage.
+If you asked me to draw a picture of him, he would probably appear typically angelic: white garment, magnificent wings, and a noble countenance.
 I certainly would not depict him as a savage dog with gray fur!
 I would only do that if I were St. John Bosco.

 Who was St. John Bosco?